adamtow/record-text-to-speech/docs/English.md

 <span id="sharing"></span>
 ## Share Menu
-You can run the Record Text to Speech shortcut from the Share Menu on Text and Rich Text in one of two ways:
+In addition to running Record Text to Speech from the Shortcuts Home screen, you can access it from the Share Menu on Text and Rich Text in one of two ways:

 ### Selected Text